Summer Vs. Non-Summer (Full Semester) Courses

 - The equivalent course credit you are requesting: for example, PHYSICS 100L, 141L, 151L.

 It is not acceptable to provide this information in the form of web addresses.
 Also please note that DUS approval is based on course content and is provisional.
 The course must also satisfy a 70-contact-hour requirement and other requirements given here to be counted by Trinity as equivalent to Duke credit.
 For summer 2021, the DUS will consider online courses based on content, but Duke reserves the final decision on whether online transfer credits will be approved.

 2. Obtain a grade of C- or higher in your course.

 3. Arrange for the institution where you took your course to send a transcript to Duke's Registrar's Office.

 If you took a calculus-based introductory physics course, with a laboratory component, and if you got a C- or better grade, and if the Physics DUS approves the course as being sufficiently similar to one of Duke's introductory physics courses in content (lectures and labs), then you will get a PHYSICS XXX on your transcript, where XXX will be 141L or 142L for life science majors, and will be 151L or 152L for engineering students.

 Any physics course that is determined by the Physics DUS as not being sufficiently close to a Duke course will show up as a PHYSICS 100L on your transcript for an intro course, or as 200L for an upper-level course.
-In particular, any algebra-based intro physics course (with a lab) will show up as PHYSICS 100L on the transcript, since all intro physics courses at Duke use calculus.
+In particular, any intro physics course (with a lab) that uses an algebra-based textbook will show up as PHYSICS 100L on the transcript, since all intro physics courses at Duke use calculus.
 Courses without labs, whether calculus-based or not, will show up as PHYSICS 100.

-Be aware that some majors require calculus-based physics.
+Be aware that some majors and programs require calculus-based physics.
 Be sure to check with your major advisor about requirements.